cristalhq/aconfig/README.md

 [![reportcard-img]][reportcard-url]
 [![coverage-img]][coverage-url]

-Simple, useful and opinionated config loader
+Simple, useful and opinionated config loader.

 ## Rationale

 There are many solutions regarding configuration loading in Go.

-This simple config loader was created to be as easy to use and understand as possible.

-The goal was to load config values from 4 places: defaults (in the code), files, environment variables, and command-line flags.
-This library works with all of these sources.
+I was looking for a simple loader that is as easy to use and understand as possible.
+The goal was to load config from 4 places: defaults (in the code), files, environment variables, command-line flags.
+This library works with all of this sources.

 ## Features